 Next time you eat out, buy an extra meal and give it to someone who looks like they could use it.
 When you’re buying groceries for your family, maybe share an apple – at least – with the homeless guy in your neighborhood.
 Charity doesn’t have to be thousands of dollars, and it surely doesn’t mean starving your kids!

-Now that you have seven different ideas to increase barakah in your life, think about which ones you want to commit to doing over the next few weeks, and start implementing.
+Now that you have all these different ideas to increase barakah in your life, think about which ones you want to commit to doing over the next few weeks, and start implementing.
 May Allah increase the barakah in your life!

 Co-Author’s Bio: Bouchra Rebiai is passionate about spreading knowledge across the language barrier and helping empower women.
 In addition to being the Chief Wordsmith at her Arabic translation and digital marketing agency Aurora Hikma (aurorahikma.com), she is the host of The Ascending Muslimah Podcast, occasionally blogs at bouchrarebiai.com, and can be found on Twitter @brebiai and on Instagram @bouchra.rebiai